appson/identity-public/v0.2.0/WebSDK/README.md

 You must replace `MY_APP_ID` with your own `Application Id` .

 ###Callback Function
-Upon a successful authentication, the opened popup is closed and your callback function is called.
+Upon a successful authentication, the opened popup is closed and your callback function is called. callback function must accept a result object as a single parameter.
+This object contains the following:

+ - success : Indicates if authentication has been successful.
+ - Token: The resulting JWT Token.

  A sample callback function may be like this:

 ```javascript
      function changeTextBox(result) {